Mr Walker Consultant Ophthalmologist FRCOphth

 After these factors have been addressed, the mainstay of treatment is with artificial tears.
 Regular usage through the day is important.
 A lubricating ointment at night can also achieve a useful moisture soak effect.
 It makes sense to try several different varieties of drops as there is no way to predict which will necessarily be best: a cost sensitive prescribing order proposal is attached.
 Punctal plugs are worth especial mention for a trial if there is little or no response after trying several artificial tears or there are severe symptoms.

 Other simple things which may help include: getting a good night sleep, having a healthy diet (add omega 3 oils), avoiding drying atmospheres (air conditioning in cars, central heating at home, smoke and dust).
 Keep reading or screen time to shorter durations with rest periods eyes closed and regular blinks.
-Plants and room humidifers may be useful.
+Plants and room humidifiers may be useful.